Bridge House College: Ranking and results

 Bridge House College has been ranked among Top schools for the Cambridge A Level Programme in Nigeria as published by Edusko, Infoguidenigeria and LegitNG.

-In 2019, over 70% of enrolled students achieved A*-B grades in the May/June 2019 Cambridge A level results.

 With the Cambridge A level programme, students can get admitted into Second year in all universities in Nigeria.

-Outstanding Cambridge Learners Award Nigeria

-At the inaugural British Council Recognition and outstanding Cambridge Learners Award Nigeria, which held in Lagos in 2017, four Bridge House students came out Top in Nigeria in 4 subjects; physics (International AS Level), business (International A Level), Economics (International A Level) and physics (International A Level).
+At the inaugural British Council Recognition and outstanding Cambridge Learners Award Nigeria, which held in Lagos in 2017, four Bridge House students came top in Nigeria in 4 subjects; physics (International AS Level), business (International A Level), Economics (International A Level) and physics (International A Level).

-The Outstanding Cambridge Learner Awards is an annual event organised by the British Council which celebrates the outstanding performance and success of students taking the Cambridge International Examinations in over 40 countries around the world.

-Scholarship Opportunities
+Scholarships

 In 2018, the college awarded a two-year fully covered scholarship worth N9 million to the best performing student in Nigeria in the May/June 2018 West African Senior School Certificate Examination (WASSCE), conducted by West African Examination Council (WAEC).
-The beneficiary, David Okorogheye, had obtained parallel A1 grade in all his subjects and also scored 332 in his Joint Admission and Matriculation Board (JAMB) examination.

-The University of Birmingham recently announced that Bridge House students will be benefiting from a new scholarship category exclusive to Nigerian students applying for an undergraduate programmes at University of Birmingham starting in September 2020.
+The University of Birmingham announced that Bridge House students will be benefiting from a new scholarship category exclusive to Nigerian students applying for an undergraduate programmes at University of Birmingham starting in September 2020.
 The scholarship is worth £2,500 to be awarded to the highest performing Bridge House student for the 2019/2020 session.

-BHC Alumni

-Bridge House College established The BHC Alumni as a way of developing a relationship between current and former students of the college.
-Ex-students contribute to mentoring of the students in the college.

-An alumna of the college, Serena Omolamai got admitted into more than 8 US Universities in 2016 and obtained the 1870 scholarship at Syracuse University, New York worth $53,000 – the highest recognition offered by the Office of Admissions.
-She was named Class of 2020 Senior Marshal during Syracuse University's 166th Commencement ceremony.

-In 2018, an alumnus of the College, Benjamin Inemugha broke a Guinness World Record.

-Benjamin had graduated from the Bridge House College One-Year University Foundation Programme in 2015 before proceeding to University of Birmingham to study Electrical and Electronics Engineering.

-Annual Universities Fair

-Every year, Bridge House College organizes an annual universities fair where representatives from over 30 universities from the UK, US and Canada meet with parents and students of the college to discuss students' transition.
-Attendees include representatives from University of Leeds, University of Birmingham, Leicester University, University of Essex, Brock University, Louisiana State University etc.